Updated April 2026

 What does not work

-• $695 fee requires active and intentional credit use
+• $695 fee requires active credit use to justify

-• Technically a charge card, not a revolving credit card
+• Technically a charge card, not a revolving credit line

-• 1x on most non-flight spend outside bonus categories
+• 1x on most spend outside of flights

 Capital One Venture X